-- 8.34 In summary, national and local planning policy seeks quality new development in appropriate locations that avoids significant adverse impacts on the natural environment. - 8.35 In terms of landscape related planning designations, the Site is not located in a landscape which is subject to any statutory or non-statutory landscape designations however proximity to designated sites (Cranborne Common) means that Suitable Alternative Natural Greenspace is required to mitigate impacts of residential development. - 8.36 Local policies address requirements for proposed developments in respect of their character and appearance and the need to conserve and enhance landscapes and their visual amenity.
+- 8.36 In summary, national and local planning policy seeks quality new development in appropriate locations that avoids significant adverse impacts on the natural environment. - 8.37 In terms of landscape related planning designations, the Site is not located in a landscape which is subject to any statutory or non-statutory landscape designations however proximity to designated sites (Cranborne Common) means that Suitable Alternative Natural Greenspace is required to mitigate impacts of residential development. - 8.38 Local policies address requirements for proposed developments in respect of their character and appearance and the need to conserve and enhance landscapes and their visual amenity.
 These policies also provide a framework of requirements for incorporating landscape schemes which help integrate a development appropriately into the landscape and also contribute to the green infrastructure network.

-- 8.37 The approach and methodology used for this LVIA has been developed using best practice guidance, as set out in the following documents: - Landscape Institute and Institute of Environmental Management and Assessment (2013) Guidelines for Landscape and Visual Impact Assessment, 3rd Edition, - Natural England (2014) An Approach to Landscape Character Assessment, and - Landscape Institute Technical Guidance Note 06/19 Visual Representation of Development Proposals. - 8.38 Reference has also been made to a number of additional sources of data and information, including published Landscape Character Assessments.
+- 8.39 The approach and methodology used for this LVIA has been developed using best practice guidance, as set out in the following documents: - Landscape Institute and Institute of Environmental Management and Assessment (2013) Guidelines for Landscape and Visual Impact Assessment, 3rd Edition, - Natural England (2014) An Approach to Landscape Character Assessment, - Landscape Institute Technical Guidance Note 06/19 Visual Representation of Development Proposals, - CPRE, The Countryside Charity's Mapping Tranquillity (March 2005), - The Cranborne Chase & West Wiltshire Downs Area of Outstanding Natural Beauty Tranquillity Mapping, Ground Truthing Methodology & Interim Report (July 2010), - Landscape Institute Technical Information Note Tranquillity An overview (March 2017), - Landscape Institute Technical Guidance Note 02/21 Assessing Landscape Value Outside of National Designations (February 2021). - 8.40 Reference has also been made to a number of additional sources of data and information, including published Landscape Character Assessments.
 These are referred to in the relevant sections of the baseline information.
 A number of drawings have also been produced as part of this LVIA (Technical Appendix 8.2 Figure 4256/LS/001 to 4256/LS/017).